 Also, this is the only code that you need to deploy on every page of the website.
 Now one can use the tag manager to send the page view data to Google Analytics.

 GTM presents a dashboard with navigation links in the left panel.

 We have the Container Name – imtips.co right at the top.
 We have an alphanumeric ID GTM-XXXX as the GTM ID.
 Clicking the ID will retrieve us the GTM code for your container.

-The Preview and Submit buttons helps in previewing our charges and make changes live respectively.
-Preview enables you to monitor how your tags are working on a live website using the tag manager console window as shown below.
+The Preview and Submit buttons help in previewing our charges and make changes live, respectively.
+Preview enables you to monitor how your tags are working on a live website using the tag manager console window, as shown below.

 Components of Google Tag Manager

 As the name suggests, a Container holds all your tags in one place.
-Best practice is to create one container for one website and name the container same as your website URL.
-Here, I have named my container as “imtips.co”.
+The best practice is to create one container for one website and name the container the same as your website URL.
+Here, I have named my container as “imtips.co.”

 The code we inserted on the website is the container code generated by GTM.

 Triggers are for an event based on the filters.
 Specific activity is an event (Scroll, Click …), and the condition that triggers the event can be filtered based on conditions.